versionsquadtechrepo/vshr2023/hrversion/ReadMe.md

 Goto the folder
 install dependecies by hitting the following command
 	pip -m install requirements.txt
-Create a new database in the Postgres.
-Create a user and provide full privileges to the new create
+Create a new database in the Postgre - hrversion_db_20230319 Create a user and provide full privileges to the new create

 Change the DB credentials in settings.txt DATABASES section